What is a posterior bulging disc?

-A posterior bulging disc is a medical term for an intervertebral disc that has bulged toward the “posterior,” or back, of your spinal column.
-Posterior bulging discs are quite common, as abnormal disc bulges tend to occur when people are bending forward.
-This action causes discs to be squeezed on the anterior side (stomach side) of the spinal column, causing a protrusion toward the back part of the spinal column.
+Posterior bulging disc is a medical term for a spinal disc that has bulged toward the posterior, or back, of the spinal column.
+Posterior bulging discs are relatively common, as abnormal disc bulges tend to occur when people are bending forward.
+This action causes discs to be compressed on the anterior side (stomach side) of the spinal column, causing a protrusion toward the back part of the spinal column.
 Read on to learn what to expect during a bulging disc occurrence as well as the treatment options available for this condition.

-In order to understand this, let’s look at the structure of the spinal column.
-The spinal column consists of vertebrae, or bones, stacked up vertically from the base of your neck to your lower back.
-In between each of these vertebrae are intervertebral discs made up of a spongy material.
-This flexible material acts like a shock absorber, or cushion, in between each of your vertebrae.
-So, when you sit, stand, bend, run, walk, or swing a golf club, your spine can flex and move like it’s supposed to.
+To better understand this, let’s examine the structure of the spinal column.
+The spinal column consists of a stack of bones called vertebrae running from the base of your neck to your lower back.
+Between each of these vertebrae are shock-absorbing discs made up of cartilage and other soft tissues.
+This flexible material lets the spine bend and twist, allowing you to run, walk or swing a golf club.

-As we age, the spongy material in the discs can lose elasticity.
-Discs also can be damaged by an injury.
-Any disc damage or deterioration can cause the disc to weaken and bulge as a person goes about everyday activities, such as bending over and lifting an object.
-If the bulge is big enough or located in a certain area, it starts pressing on nerve tissue, causing neck pain, back pain, tingling, numbness, and other symptoms.
-These symptoms can be felt at the site of the posterior bulging disc, or the pain can radiate to other parts of the body, depending on where the affected disc is located in the spinal canal.
+If the bulge is big enough or located in a certain area, it starts pressing on nerve tissue, causing neck pain, back pain, tingling, numbness and other symptoms.
+These symptoms can be felt at the site of the posterior bulging disc, or the pain can radiate to other parts of the body, depending on the location of the affected disc in the spinal column.

-A posterior bulging disc can be located in any segment of the spinal canal.
+A posterior bulging disc can be located in any segment of the spinal column that has discs.
 For instance:

-- A lumbar bulging disc would be situated in the lower back, or lumbar region.
+- A cervical bulging disc would be located in the neck region

-- A cervical bulging disc would be situated in the mid back region
+- A thoracic bulging disc would be situated in the mid back region

-- A thoracic bulging disc would be situated in the thoracic, or mid-back region.
+- A lumbar bulging disc would be situated in the lower back region